 - Doomed Hometown: Kezan was destroyed by Deathwing in Cataclysm, with survivors making a mass-exodus from it.

-- Fantasy Counterpart Culture: Industrial America, New Jersey in particular.
+- Fantasy Counterpart Culture: Industrial America.

 - Foil: They are constantly in intellectual competition with the Gnomes.
 Gnomes are generally cleaner in their inventions, but Goblin projects are more ambitious.
 And louder.